Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Background

 Ensemble learning is a performance-enhancing technique for statistical and machine learning algorithms.
-In ensemble learning, a prediction model is built by using a collection of simpler base models \cite{hastieelementsstatistical}, each one optimized to solve the same problem.
+In ensemble learning, a prediction model is built by using a collection of simpler base models \cite{hastieelementsstatistical}, each one independently optimized to solve the same problem.
 In the context of machine learning, an ensemble model can be broadly defined as a system constructed with a set of individual models working in parallel and whose outputs are combined with a decision fusion strategy to produce a single answer for a given problem~\cite{huang2009ensemble}.

-The motivating property of ensemble learning is the ability to combine a group of weak learners into one strong learner, or expert learner, producing significantly improved results compared to the individual learners~\cite{kim2020jackknife}.
+By combining a group of weak learners into one strong/expert learner, ensemble learning produces significantly improved results compared to individual learners~\cite{kim2020jackknife}.
 The learners in the ensemble are often termed \textit{member} learners.
-They can be any machine learning algorithm, such as neural networks, support vector machines or decision trees \cite{huang2009ensemble}.
-The ensemble of learners can be generated using three different approaches: \begin{itemize} \item \textit{heterogeneous} ensembles: the member learners come from several different classification or regression algorithms; \item \textit{homogeneous} ensembles: member learners are generated using the same algorithm, but they are presented with different training data; \item a combination of the two techniques. \end{itemize}
+They can be any machine learning algorithm, such as neural networks, support vector machines, or decision trees \cite{huang2009ensemble}.
+The ensemble of learners can be generated using three different approaches: \begin{itemize} \item \textit{heterogeneous} ensembles: the member learners come from several different classification or regression algorithms; \item \textit{homogeneous} ensembles: member learners are generated using the same algorithm, but they are trained on different data; \item a combination of the two techniques. \end{itemize}

 The homogeneous ensemble method is formalized in Algorithm \ref{alg:ensemblelearning}. \IncMargin{1.5em}